Tottenham confirm Kane set for spell on sidelines due to a hamstring tear | Goal.com

 Jose Mourinho admitted to fearing the worst regarding Kane's fitness at a press conference earlier today, and the club have now stated that they will "continue to review the injury with treatment ongoing".

-Kane has been a standout performer for the Lilywhites once again this season, scored 17 goals in 25 appearances across all competitions.
+The 26-year-old has been a standout performer for the Lilywhites once again this season, scoring 17 goals in 25 appearances across all competitions.

+Tottenham are sixth in the Premier League table at the moment, six points behind fourth-placed Chelsea in the race for the Champions League spot.

+After their meeting with Boro, Spurs will switch their attention to a huge home clash against league leaders Liverpool.